Batmobile: Modern Age of Comic Books

 Beginning in the 1990s, the number of comics featuring Batman mushroomed with spin-off titles, limited series, and graphic novels.
 At the same time, there was considerable experimentation with styles of illustration.
 With different illustration styles in so many different books, there was naturally a corresponding diversity of designs for the Batmobile.
 This has continued with designs for the Batmobile ranging from conservative and practical to highly stylized to outlandish.

 During the "Cataclysm" storyline, it is revealed that Batman has hidden a number of spare vehicles across the city just in case.
-A Humvee serves as a primary mean of transportation to cross the earthquake-ravaged city during the Aftershock storyline, as the Batmobile is wrecked by the quake.
-These vehicles are not as sophisticated as the Batmobiles, but some of them are armed with non-lethal riot control and combat artilleries and armored to withstand ammunition mounted on military automobile prototypes.
+A Humvee serves as a primary mean of transportation to cross the earthquake-ravaged city during the Aftershock storyline, as the primary Batmobile is wrecked by the quake.
+These vehicles are not as sophisticated or as fast as the Batmobiles, but some of them are armed with non-lethal riot control and combat artilleries and armored to withstand ammunition mounted on military automobile prototypes.